CNR-ISMAR/tools4msp/docs/modules/partrac/index.rst

 Aim of the module
 -------------------
 An advection-diffusion modelling tool for Lagrangian particles is proposed as a planning tool tuned to end-users and stakeholders.
-The particle tracking module (PARTRAC) allows to assess the dispersion of particles released in the Adriatic Sea.
-Its outputs and derived variables can be customised and analysed based on the end-user requests and can be used to evaluate events
+The particle tracking module (PARTRAC) allows to assess the dispersion of particles released in the Adriatic Sea (:numref:`partrac-adriatic`).
+Its outputs and
-as: impacts of aquaculture (larvae dispersion), tracking of floating debris and microplastic, point discharge and river plumes dispersion.
+derived variables can be customised and analysed based on the end-user requests and can be used to evaluate events as: impacts of aquaculture (larvae dispersion), tracking of floating debris and microplastic, point discharge and river plumes dispersion.

 .. figure:: images/adri_bathy_blue.png
    :scale: 60 %
-   :alt: Domain of the PARTAC module.
+   :alt: Domain of the PARTRAC module.
    :align: center
+   :name: partrac-adriatic

-   Domain of the PARTAC module.
+   Domain of the PARTRAC module.

-The module produce results in terms of the trajectories of the released particles and the particle concentration on a regular grid.
+The particle-tracking module simulates the trajectory of particles as a function of the hydrodynamic conditions simulated by the state of the art 3D SHYFEM oceanographic model.

 The hydrodynamic SHYFEM model
 -----------------------------
-The particle-tracking module simulates the trajectory of particles as a function of the hydrodynamic conditions simulated by the state of the art 3D SHYFEM oceanographic model.
 SHYFEM solves the primitive equations, vertically integrated over each layer considering tidal, atmospheric and density-driven forces.
 SHYFEM is open source and freely available on the web pages `http://www.ismar.cnr.it/shyfem <http://www.ismar.cnr.it/shyfem>`_